rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## Yellow high temperature warning in effect for 14 counties
+## High temperature warning issued for Ireland tomorrow

 date: 2025-07-11, from: RTÉ News

-A Status Yellow high temperature warning has come into effect for 14 counties.
+Met Éireann has issued a high temperature warning for all of Ireland tomorrow.

 <br>